poldracklab/fitlins/fitlins/tests/README.md

 # Integration tests for the fitlins commandline

 The tests in this directory call fitlins from the commandline in order to compare outputs with known reference values.
-Refernce data can be obtained with datalad via:
+Reference data can be obtained with datalad via:
 ```
 datalad install -r -s https://gin.g-node.org/shotgunosine/fitlins_tests
 datalad get fitlins_tests/ds003/ds003_fmriprep/sub-0{1,2,3}/func/*_space-MNI152NLin2009cAsym_desc-*.nii.gz \